Business Continuity

 Market data suppliers, logistics services, IT software or hardware suppliers, outsourced partners, archive services, white label services, call centers, etc.

-Our approach is based on ISO22301 and inspired by the BCM Good Practices Guidelines (GPG2018), from the Business Continuity Institute (BCI).
+Our approach is based on ISO22301 and inspired by the BCM Good Practices Guidelines (GPG Ed.7.0), from the Business Continuity Institute (BCI).

 This BCM process guides organizations in identifying threats, designing responses, implementing a plan and measuring effectiveness.
 It’s an ongoing lifecycle to continually build and improve organizational resilience.